 - Avoid shaking, disassembling, or attempting to clean the inside of the device as improper handling can make the recovery operation more difficult and lead to valuable data loss.

-- Do not attempt to dry a water-damaged device by opening it, disassembling it, and/or expositing it to heat.
+- Do not attempt to dry a water-damaged device by opening it, disassembling it, and/or exposing it to heat.
 A hairdryer will be much more harmful than helpful.

 - If the device has suffered physical damage, avoid attempting data retrieval on your own with data recovery software.
 These types of software are designed for a device that is fully functional mechanically.

 Remember to never assume that a device is too damaged for successful data recovery.
 Believe it or not, waterproof devices that have malfunctioned after having water and sand pour from inside have still had retrievable information.
-The key is to avoid panic and contact a professional as quickly as possible.
+The key is to avoid panic and contact an advanced data recovery company as quickly as possible.

 Get out there and have fun this summer!
 Take precautions, and know that if the unthinkable happens, there are always data recovery options.